 Just like the butter based and shortening based pie crusts, to keep your quiche from getting soggy you need to blind bake it first with beans or pie weights to keep it from puffing up.
 Let it cool a bit and then add the quiche filling and bake it.
 This is true for the olive oil pie crust, too.

 I served this leftover pulled pork quiche to several friends during a Boy Scout meeting.
-I wanted their opinions and was so happy when my husband reported back that everyone loved it.
+I wanted their opinions and was so happy when they all reported back and told me they loved it.

 You can serve this pulled pork quiche for breakfast, brunch, lunch or even dinner.
 Serve it with a salad or fresh fruit if you are eating it as a meal.
 Serve it on a buffet with other brunch favorites like lemon blueberry muffins or even raspberry olive oil scones.
 For extra smokiness, serve with your favorite barbecue sauce.

 Leftover Pulled Pork Quiche with Rosemary Olive Oil Pie Crust